 Average hourly pay: $19 to $42

-Telehealth had been growing in popularity before the coronavirus hit the U.S. and has gotten an extra boost in demand as the health care system has been inundated with COVID-19 patients.
-Some employers are looking to hire full-time telehealth nurses to answer questions specifically about COVID-19 and help manage the current health care crisis from the safety of their own homes.
-Other opportunities are available for part-timers.
-Just be sure to check on licensing requirements.
-For example, the telemedicine nurse practitioner position with Forward requires a license in California, New York or Washington, D.C.
-(Bonus points for applicants licensed to practice in more than one of those places.)
+Telehealth had been growing in popularity before the coronavirus hit the U.S. and has received an extra boost in demand as the health care system has been inundated with people who have been reluctant to visit their doctor’s office during the pandemic.
+Some employers are looking to hire full-time telehealth nurses to answer questions specifically about COVID-19 but there also are other opportunities available for part-timers.
+Just be sure to check on licensing requirements to be sure you are approved to work in that state.
+That means applicants licensed to practice in more than one state could be particularly attractive to recruiters.

 Average hourly pay: $10 to $27